 There are many simulations available online, and your first step is to complete two virtual dissections.

-Between the two virtual dissections, you should have a good idea of how frog dissections are performed and may have been able to answer many of the questions in the lab handouts.
 To show that you have completed the dissections, answer the following questions, you will turn these questions in to your teacher.

 1. Describe the procedure you would use to cut the frog to expose the organs to view.
 You may include drawings to explain the technique.